speedinghzl/pytorch-segmentation-toolbox/README.md

 Pytorch code for semantic segmentation.
 This is a minimal code to run PSPnet and Deeplabv3 on Cityscape dataset.
 Shortly afterwards, the code will be reviewed and reorganized for convenience.

+**The New version toolbox is released on branch [Pytorch-1.0](https://github.com/speedinghzl/pytorch-segmentation-toolbox/tree/pytorch-1.1) which support Pytorch 1.0 or later**

 ### Highlights of Our Implementations
 - Synchronous BN
 - Fewness of Training Time